United States Savings Bonds

 Although the taxation of bond income is normally deferred until either redemption or maturity, the bondholder can elect to report the interest annually.
 The bondholder can switch between annual reporting and deferment at any time.
 When switching to reporting annually, the bondholder must report all the interest that has accrued to the year when the switch was made.
 The election must be made by the due date of the return for the tax year.
 To switch back to deferred interest, a statement must be attached to the taxpayer's federal income tax return requesting the change.

-If any bond interest has previously been reported, then the taxpayer should list the full amount of the bond interest on Schedule B of Form 1040 or Part I of Schedule 1 for Form 1040A.
+If any bond interest has previously been reported, then the taxpayer should list the full amount of the bond interest on Schedule B of Form 1040.
 The total interest earned by the bond should be listed, then, on a separate line, and the amount of interest that was previously reported should be listed as "Previously Reported U. S. Savings Bond Interest".

 Special rules apply to the co-owners of bonds.
 A taxpayer who paid entirely for the bond is taxed on all the interest when it is redeemed, even if it is redeemed by the co-owner.
 If the co-owners each contributed toward the purchase price of a bond, then they are taxed on the interest that is proportional to their contribution percentage of the purchase price.